Indonesia – it’s a magical place!

 - Toothbrush and toothpaste

 - Sunscreen: Indonesia is hot.
-With the intense sun, I recommend bringing 50 SPF for your face and 30 SPF for your body.
-You can buy sunscreen from most stores and pharmacies in Indonesia, but rather pack a bottle in so that you don’t need to worry about shopping around when you get here.
-Reef safe sunscreen is the way to go!
+With the intense sun, I recommend bringing 70 SPF like this for your face and 30 SPF for your body.
+You can buy sunscreen from most stores and pharmacies in Indonesia, but rather pack a bottle so that you don’t need to worry about shopping around when you get here.
+Reef-safe sunscreen is the way to go!

 - Make-up: Don’t pack too much makeup.
 All you need is a bit of foundation, mascara, and blush.